gfcrbg/Cookbook/Web Scrapers/README.md

 ###### Other:
 - [What's My User Agent](http://whatsmyuseragent.org/)
 Use this to fetch your header.
-You'll need this to make requsts.
+You'll need this to make requests.